hlandau/measurable/README.md

 All Measurables should implement `MsName() string` and `MsType() Type`.

-Measurable-specific methods should always be prefixed by `Ms` so it is clear they are intende for consumption by Measurable consumers.
+Measurable-specific methods should always be prefixed by `Ms` so it is clear they are intended for consumption by Measurable consumers.

 `MsName`, `MsType` and `MsInt64` should suffice for most consumers of Counter and Gauge metric types.